18F/ReVAL/README.md

 ## API

-To perform data validation with API.
-See [API documentation](docs/api.md).
+To perform data validation with API, see [API documentation](docs/api.md).

 ---